 One of the strengths of our program is the number and variety of field sites with which we have contracts.
 Another strength is our student-centered approach to fieldwork choice.
 The program is, however, constrained by the availability of fieldwork sites.
 Although we attempt, as much as possible, to place you in a fieldwork site of your choice, we cannot guarantee that we will be able to do so.
+International fieldwork experiences are encouraged for Utica College students, but only one fieldwork experience can be in an international setting.

 Occupational therapy prerequisite course work must be successfully completed (grade of "C" or better) prior to the beginning of Fieldwork Level II experiences.

-In addition, the occupational therapy faculty members have the responsibility to review all students to determine readiness for Fieldwork Level I and Level II experiences.
-Such faculty decisions are based on students' demonstrated ability to meet the fieldwork goals and objectives and their professional behaviors.
+Occupational therapy faculty members have the responsibility to review all students to determine readiness for Fieldwork Level I and Level II experiences and approve the student's placement.

+Faculty decisions regarding fieldwork readiness are based on students' demonstrated ability to meet the fieldwork goals and objectives and their professional behaviors.
 The program uses a format (Professional Behaviors for the 21st Century) to assess, and have students self-assess, their professional behaviors.
 This format will be shared with you each semester, and reviewed by your advisor.

 If a student is not deemed ready for a fieldwork experience, he or she will be notified of the faculty decision and a plan of action will be developed and monitored through its completion.
 After this remediation, the faculty members will again review the student's readiness for fieldwork placement and make a final decision regarding the student's readiness for fieldwork, or the need for dismissal from the program.